adyamp107/InSign2/README.md

 We recommend using python 3.8.10 and pip 24.0 to be able to download all the appropriate dependencies.

-python -m venv venv

-venv\Scripts\activate

-python --version (output: python 3.8.10)
+1. python --version (output: python 3.8.10)

-pip --version (output: pip 24.0)
+2. pip --version (output: pip 24.0)

+Examplem usage:

+1. python -m venv venv
+2. venv\Scripts\activate
-pip install -r requirements.txt
+3. pip install -r requirements.txt

-python InSign.py
+4. python InSign.py

 Just ignore any warnings that appear, and it should run fine.